The 7th International Degrowth / 16th International Society for Ecological Economics Joint Conference

 As you will be aware we are facing an unprecedented situation with the global coronavirus epidemic.
 We have therefore decided, in consultation with our partners,

 - We will not be opening registration at this time.

 - We are reviewing the options for the conference, namely, (a) postponement, (b) a smaller interim virtual event in September, and (c) cancellation.

 Given the current uncertainty, it is difficult to make this decision but if the conference is not going ahead in its original form we will communicate this to you within the next two weeks.

 Meanwhile, submissions of abstracts may be made until the end of March.

 We are pleased to announce our open call for papers, special sessions (round tables, symposia), participative sessions, activist and artistic sessions.
-Information about the conference can be found at this link.

 The conference will combine scholarly discussions and presentations with contributions from artists, activists, community groups and politicians.
 We are greatly looking forward to a rich dialogue.

 Please upload your proposal on the dedicated platform.